dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 be replaced by Pence"][pence].
 (It would be interesting to account for these pseudo-endorsements in another analysis, however.)

-This time, only three predictions were wrong: Michigan (a tie), Virginia (small Trump margin), and Wisconsin (a tie).
-The result is still a Trump victory -- even ignoring Wisconsin and Michigan -- but with a smaller margin: 292 to 220.

 <img src="/img/posts/predicting-elections/congress-endorsement-model.png" alt="" />
 <p class="caption">
     A table with the outcome of the "Congress - endorsement" model highlighted,